nepbish07al/tguserbot/README.md

 Updates will be issued incrementally, this is how it will work: example version X.Y.Z.
 If X increases, major rebase happened, dependencies changed, and possibly entire behaviour, likely it will make past not compatible with this release.
 If Y increases, features have been added, or big issues have been fixed.
 If Z increases, common issues have been fixed, simpler update.

+## I HIGHLY RECOMMEND USING BRANCH MASTER, DEV IS SUPER BUGGY

 ## Starting up

 Once you have everything ready to start, you can simply run